Wishmasterflo/Firmware_flasher/README.md

 - XXX7 = T-Mobile Version

 # Flashing procedure
-Download the firmware zip file for your Device and Region from the download link above.
+Download the firmware zip file for your Device and Region from the download link above. (use Standard download on Mega not download as ZIP!)
 The firmware zip file can be flashed from a custom recovery via adb sideload or it can be directly flashed from the Internal Storage on the Phone (using TWRP/Orangefox).
+It doesnt matter on which OOS Version you are or if you are on a custom ROM or Stock OOS, you can just flash or sideload the Firmware file.
 It gets flashed to both slots so no need to flash it twice!
 Disable your Virusscanner on Windows before adb sideloading the file!
 The Firmware Flasher will not touch your data partition so it will not format or do anything to your Data.